 The fines, settlement payments, or other funds collected by the Exchange in accordance with these Enforcement Rules shall be managed and used by reference to the regulations of the risk reserve of the Exchange.

 The Exchange reserves the right to interpret these Enforcement Rules.

-These Enforcement Rules are effective as of May 11th, 2017.
+These Enforcement Rules are effective as of [date].